Elijah Moore Player Prop Bets for NFL Week 11 | New York vs. Miami 11/21/2021

 Matchup vs. Miami

-- The Dolphins have the NFL's 30th-ranked pass defense this season, surrendering 290.8 yards per game through the air.
+- This week Moore will face the NFL's 30th-ranked pass defense (290.8 yards allowed per game).

-- With 18 passing TDs conceded this season, the Dolphins defense is ranked 26th in the league.
+- The Dolphins' defense is 26th in the league, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- Against the Bills last week, Moore was targeted six times and totaled 44 yards on three receptions while scoring one touchdown.
+- In last week's game against the Bills, Moore was targeted six times and recorded three catches for 44 yards and scored one touchdown.

-- Moore's stat line over his last three outings includes 16 grabs for 195 yards and three touchdowns.
-He put up 65.0 yards per game, and was targeted 20 times.
+- Over his last three games, Moore's 16 catches have turned into 195 yards (65.0 ypg) and three touchdowns.
+He's been targeted 20 times.

 Moore's New York Teammates